 Disasters can strike anywhere and anytime.
 National Preparedness Month — observed every year in September — serves as a reminder that everyone must take action to prepare for the types of emergencies that can affect each of us.
 Being prepared for disasters is a shared responsibility.
 It takes the whole university community working together to effectively prepare for, respond to, and recover from the destructive forces of nature and other emergencies or disasters.

 CCU's PrepareAthon!
 Day of Action will be held Thursday, Sept.
-28, 2017, from 10 a.m. to 2 p.m. on Prince Lawn.
-Students, faculty and staff are encouraged to come out and interact with emergency response agencies and find out "Are You CCU Ready?" through the Preparedness Pursuit game and win a free CCU T-shirt.
+26, 2019, from 10 a.m. to 2 p.m. on Prince Lawn.
+Students, faculty and staff are encouraged to come out and interact with emergency response agencies and learn how to building an emergency supply kit through the Emergency Kit Scavenger Hunt and win a free CCU T-shirt.
 There will also be opportunities for participants to perform emergency response actions, try out emergency equipment and pick up some sweet treats and free giveaways.

 Severe Weather Preparedness Training

-CCU Emergency Management hosts meteorologist from the local National Weather Service Office on campus for SKYWARN™ Spotter Training.
-Participants will learn about storm development and structure, how to identify potential severe weather, and basic severe weather safety.
-SKYWARN™ is the National Weather Service (NWS) program comprised of trained volunteer weather spotters.
-SKYWARN™ spotters coordinate send reports of weather based phenomena to the NWS.
+CCU Emergency Management hosts meteorologists from the local National Weather Service (NWS) office on campus for SKYWARN™ Spotter Training.
+Participants learn about storm development and structure, how to identify potential severe weather and basic severe weather safety.
+SKYWARN™ is the NWS program composed of trained volunteer weather spotters who coordinate and send reports of weather based phenomena to the NWS.
 SKYWARN™ Spotter training is free and open to the University community and the public.
 The training takes place every September as a part of CCU’s activities for National Preparedness Month.